On this page

 If the sales target is set at $20,000, then twice as many leads have to be converted, and pipeline analysis can be done to identify improvements to move prospects through the sales funnel better sooner.

-Now that we know what sales pipeline management is, let's understand how to build one.
+Now that we know sales pipeline management, let's understand how to build one.

 1. Identify prospective market & target companies